 To grow in our faith and knowledge and evolve into the finest schoolhouse for serving the needs of our Catholic homeschool families throughout the Tampa Bay Area.
-Co-teaching with our parents as partners, stimulate an educational climate that strives for academic excellence and inspires students, through the teachings and traditions of the Roman Catholic Church, to live the Gospel message of love, mercy and compassion.
+Co-teaching with our parents as partners and providing a stimulating educational climate that strives for academic excellence.
+We strive to inspire students through the teachings and the traditions of the Roman Catholic Church by living the Gospel message of love, mercy, and compassion.

 Our Parents and Students

 We have over eighteen families participating in this year’s class with thirty-six students ranging from Kindergarten to Grammar Level (elementary) to include Upper Level Dialectic (middle school) and Rhetoric (high school) students.
 Many of the families commute from throughout the Tampa Bay Area to meet three Friday’s a month at St Anne’s Catholic Church.
 We are blessed to share the facilities on their campus which provides the necessary classrooms and equipment for a wonderful morning of learning and fellowship as a Catholic Schoolhouse community.

 A Typical Schoolhouse Day